ddebenedittis/control_quadrupeds_soft_contacts/README.md

 ```

 Optional arguments:
 - `gait`: select the gait type.
 With `teleop_base` the base pose can be teleoperated without moving the feet, `static_walk` implements a static walk, and `walking_trot` implements a dynamic gait.
 Currently, the walking trot gait is implemented only on the ANYmal C robot.
+With `teleop_walking_trot` the robot is teleoperated by giving it a velocity command.
 - `terrain`: select the terrain type: a rigid terrain (the gray one) or a soft terrain (the grass-like one).
 - `reset`: must be used in another terminal when there is an already running simulation.
 The simulation will be restarted.
 The time is not reset to avoid problems with the controllers.
 - `save_csv`: when `True`, some data is logged and saved in several .csv files in the `log/csv/` folder.
 This data can be plotted with `plot.py` (in the `logger_gazebo` package).